TOAST-DOCS/API-Gateway/en/console-guide.md

         - Model: Select the [Model](./console-guide/#model) of the request body.
     - Content Type
         - Enter the content type (e.g., application/json) of the documents to send to the server.
-4. Click the **Save Changes button**.
+4. Click the **Save Changes** button.

 ### Response
 Set header, request body, and content type for each HTTP response status code.
-Settings are applied to [API document](./console-guide/#api-document_1).
+Settings are applied to [API documentation](./console-guide/#api-document_1).

 1. Select the resource method.
 2. Click the **Response** tab.
 3. Click the **Add button** of the response HTTP status code to display the additional input screen.
 4. Enter the response HTTP status code and description to add.

-5. Click the **Create button**.
-6. Select the row for the added response HTTP status code.
-7. Enter the response header and response body for each response HTTP status code.
+5. Select the row for the added response HTTP status code.
+Enter the response header and response body for each response HTTP status code.
     - Header
         - Name: Enter the header name.
         - Description: Enter the header description.